 Environment and Parks has undertaken a number of measures as part of Alberta’s COVID-19 relaunch with boat launches opening May 14 and campgrounds re-opening June 1.
-We are now moving to 100 per cent campground occupancy with the exception of opening group camping and comfort camping.
+We are now operating at 100 per cent campground occupancy with the exception of comfort camping.

 Staff safety, protective measures and physical distancing are among the many issues that site managers and operators are addressing in order to get up to full capacity.

 We encourage anyone visiting our provincial parks, protected areas and public land for recreation purposes to make sure you’re always following public health guidelines.
 We thank all Albertans for their cooperation and understanding during this process.

 More Albertans will be able to access and enjoy our provincial parks this summer as we expand campground capacity under phase two of our relaunch strategy.
 Due to current travel recommendations, campsites are only open to Alberta residents – non-essential travel outside the province is not recommended.
 This recommendation will not be lifted until Stage 3 of Alberta's relaunch strategy.

 Group Camping Area reservations can be made starting on Tuesday, July 14, 2020 at four different times on Reserve.AlbertaParks.ca or by calling 1-877-537-2757.
 The first day for arrivals will be July 16 or 23 - depending on location.
 Check out our group camping area reservations map to view group camping areas by region.